How to form a cluster

 2. Authenticate with the cluster.

-If you configured your cluster to use authentication tokens, you must generate a join token for each new member.
+Generate a join token for each new member.
 To do so, run the following command on an existing cluster member (for example, the bootstrap server):

 lxc cluster add <new_member_name>